Giorgi/GraphQLinq/README.md

 RenderCompanyDetails(company);
 ```

-This will select all primitive and string properties of `Company` but it won't select nested properties or collection type properties.
+This will query all primitive and string properties of `Company` but it won't query nested properties or collection type properties.
 Here is the output of the code snippet:

 ```sh
 ┌───────────┬──────────────────────────────────────────────────────────────────────────────────────────────────────────┐